schneems/rust_macro_tutorial/docs/040_container_start.md

 %>
 ```

 Like before, we're holding a reference to `syn::Ident` which holds the identity of the struct (i.e. `Metadata`).
-Then, instead of holding a `syn` data type for fields, we're holding a `Vec` of our the `ParseField` struct we defined previously.
+Then, we're also capturing the `syn::Generics` which holds information needed to support things like structs with generics or where clauses.
+Then instead of holding a `syn` data type for fields, we're holding a `Vec` of our the `ParseField` struct we defined previously.

 Don't forget to let our project know about the new file by adding a `mod` declaration.
 Add it now: